tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/操作指南/监控告警/查询高级监控信息_intl_en.md

 ## Viewing Monitoring Data

 1. Log in to the [CKafka console](https://console.cloud.tencent.com/ckafka).
-2. In the instance list, click the ID/name of an instance to go to the instance details page.
+2. In the instance list, click the **ID/Name** of the target instance to enter the instance details page.
-3. At the top of the instance details page, Click **Monitor** > **Advanced Monitoring**, select a metric tab, and set the time range to view the monitoring data.
+3. At the top of the instance details page, click **Monitoring** > **Advanced Monitoring**, select the metric to be viewed, and set the time range to view the monitoring data.